 Based on the general assessment of the potential SuDS measures above, it is proposed that a rainwater harvesting (water butt) will be implemented in order to improve the surface runoff from the site.
-The general layout of the proposed rainwater harvesting is shown in Appendix D. The location of the water butt can be changed in order to suit the location condition.
-The landowners will be fully responsible for the repair and management of the implemented SuDS throughout the lifetime of the proposed development.
+The general layout of the proposed rainwater harvesting is shown in Appendix G. The location of the water butt can be changed in order to suit the location condition.